Nikeshh-Learnings/Ruby/README.md

 ### 11. swapping_variable_values.rb
 This script demonstrates how to swap the values of two variables in Ruby.
 It covers different methods for swapping values, including using a temporary variable and using parallel assignment.

+### 12. assignment_shortcuts.rb
+This script covers various assignment shortcuts available in Ruby.
+It explains how to use shorthand operators for arithmetic and logical operations, such as `+=`, `-=`, `*=`, `/=`, and more.

+### 13. constants.rb
+This script introduces constants in Ruby.
+It explains how to define and use constants, the naming conventions, and the differences between constants and variables.
+The script also discusses the scope and reassignment of constants.

 ## Getting Started

 To run these scripts, you'll need to have Ruby installed on your machine.
 If you haven't installed Ruby yet, you can download it from [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).